Estimated reading time: 6 minutes

 Fried dough is common in New England and it’s a food that I grew up with.

-It’s common to see at county fairs (like the Topsfield Fair!), carnivals, the beach (like the New Hampshire Lakes Region and Cape Cod!), and is often enjoyed in the summer at food trucks.
+It’s common to see at county fairs (like the Topsfield Fair!), carnivals, and the beach (like the New Hampshire Lakes Region and Cape Cod!), and is often enjoyed in the summer at food trucks.

 According to Wikipedia.com, Fried Dough is: